dsarrut/OLD-gam-g4/readme.md

 # How to install ?

 Note1: the following installation is for developers.
-For user, a simple `pip install gam-gate` will be sufficient.
+For user, a simple `pip install gam-gate` will be sufficient (not yet).

 Note2: the process will be simplified.